tahirikosan/tahirikosan/README.md

 ## Average Android Enjoyer

--   Creating Android Applications for a long time.
+-   Creating Android Applications for over 3.5 years.
 -   Currently working as a Freelancer.
 ---